 Here is the full label you see on the outside of the tub.

 How Does Vitamineral Green Taste?

 As there’s no sweetener, it seems the powder will most likely taste like other super green blends, which is to say very ‘green’, possibly powdery, but definitely a bit grassy.
 Some reviewers who are used to drinking green blends are happy with the taste:

 Taste is not overpowering

-With supergreens powders it is also sometimes recommended that you mix with a smoothie or blend with other fruits to mask the flavour, so it may be worthwhile doing so with this product as there are no flavourings added.
+With super greens powders, it is also sometimes recommended that you mix with a smoothie or blend with other fruits to mask the flavor, so it may be worthwhile doing so with this product as there are no flavorings added.

-There are also Vitamineral Green capsules which of course would be flavourless, however it is advised you take more of these (up to 8 a day!).
+There are also Vitamineral Green capsules which of course would be flavorless, however, it is advised you take more of these (up to 8 a day!).

 I can’t comment on all of the individual ingredients as there are so many I haven’t ever encountered in a greens blends before!
 I would caution however that Vitamineral Green contains some unusual herbs which have been found to be harmful in larger doses (for example horsetail, which is considered a pernicious weed in gardens, as are stinging nettles – another ingredient of Vitamineral Green).